 Homeschool Days at the Connecticut Historical Society are programs specifically designed for homeschool families.
-These events give children the opportunity to enjoy engaging, educational workshops and connect with other homeschool families.
+These events give children the opportunity to enjoy engaging, educational workshops and to connect with other homeschool families.

 Short workshops around a variety of topics are taught throughout the day.
 Families may sign up for as many or as few classes as they like, and workshops appropriate for children ages 5 and up are available at each session.
 Workshops are hands-on and participatory, and many include a take-home element.